POLICY #10.12

 - Security Trade Execution: Purchase and sale of securities should be done in a manner designed to receive the combination of best price and execution, regardless of whether the trade is placed by the Public Treasurer or a designated external advisor(s).

-- Separately Invested Funds: These are separate Investments (non-pooled) generally consisting of donor restricted Investments, Investments under annuity agreements with donors, Investments of agency funds, endowment and other trusts, or other separate Investments recommended by the Investment Advisory Committee.
+- These are separate Investments (non-pooled) generally consisting of donor restricted Investments, Investments under annuity agreements with donors, Investments of fiduciary funds, endowment and other trusts, or other separate Investments recommended by the Investment Advisory Committee.
 Dividends, interest, realized gains or losses, and any associated expenses are recorded directly upon receipt of payment to the individual fund.

 - Cash Management Investment Pool